-Composite decking areas are a great place for relaxing, entertaining, and somewhere to play for the kids.
-They provide a safe, flat area that can be enjoyed for many years to come.
+Composite decking areas are a great place for relaxing, entertaining, and somewhere safe for the kids to play.
+They provide a solid, useful garden zone that’s likely to be your most popular outdoor space for years to come.

-Bullnose Deck Board
+Composite Bullnose Edging Deck Board

 Vertical faces are actually quite easy to create and are a great way of covering up unsightly subframes.
 There are two main finishing materials to use when creating fascia’s.
 First up is the actual deck board that has been used on the main area.
 This is a sure-fire way of getting exactly the same finish for the fascia as the actual decking itself.
 This is the option that we recommend going with.
 The other option is to use an actual fascia board.
 This is much thinner than the deckboard itself so is weaker and is harder to match to the deck board.